 In order to satisfy their capacity obligation(s), capacity market participants will be required to submit dispatch data in the day-ahead commitment process as set out in “Market Manual 9.2: Submitting Operational and Market Data for the DACP”, and in the real-time market as set out in “Market Manual 4.2: Submission of Dispatch Data in the Real-Time Energy and Operating Reserve Markets.”
 Capacity market participants are required to follow dispatch instructions as set out in “Market Manual 4.3: Real-Time Scheduling of the Physical Markets.”

-All capacity auction resources will be subject to test activations in the real-time market, as set out in Section 5.3.3.
-Capacity market participants with capacity obligation(s) associated with HDR resources will be compensated for out of market activations, including test activations, as detailed in “Market Manual 5.5: Physical Markets Settlement Statements.”
+All capacity auction resources will be subject to test activations in the real-time market, as set out in Section 5.3.4.
+Capacity market participants with capacity obligation(s) associated with HDR resources will be compensated for capacity auction dispatch tests and emergency operating state activations, as detailed in “Market Manual 5.5: Physical Markets Settlement Statements.”

 Outage Management/ Non-Performance Events

 Capacity market participants with a capacity auction resource, except for capacity market participants with system-backed capacity import resources, are required to submit outage requests as per the requirements for the applicable resource type set out in “Market Manual 7.3: Outage Management” and must update their energy offers/energy bids to reflect the available auction capacity of the resource during the outage.
-Capacity market participants with HDR resources are required to inform the IESO of non-performance events as set out in Market Manual 7.3: Outage Management.
+Capacity market participants with HDR resources are required to maintain records of all non-performance events as set out in Market Manual 7.3: Outage Management.

+Capacity market participants with virtual HDR resources that experience a contributor outage that meets the requirements of section 19.4.10A of Chapter 7 may report it in accordance with section 5.3.2.

+Demand Response Contributor Outages

+(market rules: Ch.
+7, ss.
+19.4.10A, 19.4.10B)

+Capacity market participants may temporarily exclude one or more demand response contributor(s) from their virtual C&I HDR resource due to a contributor outage that meets the requirements set out in the market rules.

+In order to declare a contributor outage, a written request must be submitted to the IESO by the registered capacity auction contact via email to customer.relations@ieso.ca within 5 business days following the activation event.

+The email must contain the following information for each activation event which the capacity market participant declares a contributor outage:

+Capacity market participant name

+Capacity obligation ID

+Capacity auction resource name and ID

+Date of activation

+Name and ID of Demand response contributor on outage

+Start and stop time of the outage

+Bids reduction in MW for the activation, if applicable

 Measurement Data Submissions

 For Virtual C&I HDR resource (s):